AnishKundu-21/NLP_Text_Summarize/README.md

 # NLP Text Summarizer

 A modern web application for text summarization using various Natural Language Processing algorithms.
-The application consists of a FastAPI backend and a SvelteKit frontend.
+The application consists of a FastAPI backend and a Next.js frontend.

 ## Features